Biodiversity Centre For

 The manuscript for the book has been completed and editing by ornithologist Wayne Campbell, biologist Patricia Huet, and bird enthusiast Brenda Denkers is nearing completion.
 The ambitious volunteer venture will be published in full colour, perhaps in two volumes.
 The book will focus on the history and life of birds in the valley while acknowledging hundreds of contributors who have donated their observations and photographs.
 It is a more thoughtful and personal approach than for other local bird books.

-• In late 2019, the much anticipated Birds of the Creston Valley will be published; the book will be a major contribution to BC ornithology.
+• In early 2020, the much anticipated Birds of the Creston Valley will be published; the book will be a major contribution to BC ornithology.
 The breeding sections alone are based on a staggering 15,000 records of nests, eggs, and young, including surprising numbers of Great Horned Owls.
 Photo by author.

 The Biodiversity Centre for Wildlife Studies partnered with Linda to produce this publication.
 The Ron Jakimchuk Wildlife Heritage Foundation, on behalf of the BCFWS, provided the initial jumpstart and friends and others are also contributing.
 Names and/or logos of donors will appear in the book and the price will reflect only production and mailing costs.
 The BCFWS continues to seek funding to help with publication costs.
 Members, friends, and bird enthusiasts can make a donation via PayPal or by mail.
 A tax receipt will be issued.